How to Use CHITRA

 1. Basic Synteny

-- Simple synteny visualization between species.
+- Simple synteny visualization between genome.

 - Ideal for understanding the fundamental concepts of synteny blocks and chromosome mapping.

-2. Multi-Species
+2. Multi-Genome

-- Complex synteny relationships across multiple species.
+- Complex synteny relationships across multiple genome.

 - Allows comparison of genomic architecture across diverse organisms.